-Russell Bergdolt Farmstead, L.L.C. in Star City, Indiana has been a Hoosier farm for the Bergdolt family since the 1879.
+Russell Bergdolt Farmstead, L.L.C. in Star City, Indiana is operating a Hoosier farm that has been Bergdolt family since the 1879.
 We grow some of our hops using some of the same sustainable methods used by our ancestors.

-Our brambles various types of squash are also grown using the many sustainable agricultural techniques.
+Our brambles are also grown using the many sustainable agricultural techniques.

 The original Bergdolt's of Bergdolt Farms were Philip and Catherine Bergdolt.
 Also on the deed were John and Elizabeth Fitz, Christopher and Dorthea Rohof and Bertha Wise.
 They purchased the original 40 acres together in 1879, with the help of a mortgage from Connecticut Mutual Life Insurance Company.
 It is likely that it took all four to provide the creditworthiness necessary to allow Philip and Catherine to get the mortgage.
 Bertha, Dorthea and Elizabeth were sisters to Catherine.
 While Philip was on the deed, it was Catherine who signed the deed and the mortgage.
 That probably was because Philip was in Chicago working at the Pullman factory making railroad passenger cars.
 His plan was to save enough money to pay off the mortgage in one year.
 His plan would have a stumbling block.